apache/sling-site/src/main/jbake/content/documentation/bundles/resource-access-security.md

 # Default Implementation

 To use the `ResourceAccessSecurity` service just rely on the default implementation provided by the [`resourceaccesssecurity `bundle][resourceaccesssecurity].
-This adds an implementation of the `ResourceAccessSecurity` service for the provider context (“provider”) and also the application context (“application”).
+This adds an implementation of the `ResourceAccessSecurity` service for the provider context (`provider`) and also the application context (`application`).

 Furthermore this implementation of `ResourceAccessSecurity` defines a service provider interface (SPI) named `ResourceAccessGate`.
 This is the service interface which you can implement and register to control the access to particular resources.